-- Read the text and, for questions 1-4, choose the correct answer (A, B, C or D). - What does the writer imply about his mother's

-- What does the writer imply about his mother's attitude to her gadgets?
-A She is frustrated by their complexity.
-B She expects a lot from them.
-C She has a tendency to argue with people because of them.
-D She believes they can already read her emotions.

-- 2 In the third paragraph, the writer is expressing A regret about unimportant technological advances.

-- concern about emotional manipulation.

-- c curiosity about technology that reads

-- enthusiasm for potential gaming innovations.

-- 3 Clive Thompson suggests that emotion ecognition may cause us to become

-- A deceitful.
-C mistrustful

-- B moody.
-D dependent

-- 4 When the writer says that the possit

-- technology 'spiral without limit' (line 41) he means A our understanding of it is inadequate.
-B its impact is unmeasurable.
+- Read the text and, for questions 1-4, 1 choose the correct answer (A, B, C or D). - What does the writer imply about his mother's attitude to her gadgets? Α - She is frustrated by their complexity.
+She expects a lot from them. - с She has a tendency to argue with people because of them. - D She believes they can already read her emotions.
+2 In the third paragraph, the writer is expressing A regret about unimportant technological - в - concern about emotional manipulation. с curiosity about technology that reads - emotions.
+D enthusiasm for potential gaming innovations. - 3 Clive Thompson suggests that emotion recognition may cause us to become A deceitful.
+C mistrustful.
+B moody.
+D dependent. - 4 When the writer says that the possibilities of this technology 'spiral without limit' (line 43) he means A our understanding of it is inadequate. - B its impact is unmeasurable. - the disadvantages are numeror - D it will become too complicated to use.

-- sadvantages are numer

-- D it will become too complicated to use